Graduate Admissions - Frequently Asked Questions

-To apply for a CGS (certificate of graduate studies) you must hold a bachelor’s degree.
+To apply for a CGS (certificate of graduate studies), you must hold a bachelor’s degree.

-To apply for a CAGS (certificate of advanced graduate studies) you must hold a master’s degree.
+To apply for a CAGS (certificate of advanced graduate studies), you must hold a master’s degree.

 We do not offer housing for graduate students.
 If you would like to live near campus, we suggest you work with a realtor who is familiar with the local Newport market.

 The answer will vary by program.
 Our programs are designed for working adults, so we base our estimates on the assumption that students are taking one or two courses each term.
-Please see the program pages for an indication of the average time to complete each degree.
+Please see the program webpages for an indication of the average time to complete each degree.

-Most of our graduate in-person classes are held in the evenings on our Newport campus.
+Most of our in-person graduate classes are held in the evenings on our Newport campus.

 The Office of Graduate and Professional Studies is open Monday to Friday, 8:30 a.m. to 4:30 p.m.
 EST. You are welcome to call us with questions.
 We are also available by email.
 Please see our staff directory for contact information.

 You do not need to take a course every semester, however, you will need to let us know if you plan to take a semester off.
-You can do that by emailing us at email@example.com.
+You can do that by emailing firstname.lastname@example.org.

 We look at applications as a whole.
 A good applicant should have a well-written personal statement, academic or professional recommendations, a current resume that reflects related work experience whenever possible, and an undergraduate GPA that shows the applicant is capable of graduate-level work.
 A few of our programs have specific GPA requirements.

-Students may transfer up to 40 percent of the credits required of a particular master’s program if the following conditions apply: Courses are appropriate for that particular graduate program; students received a grade of B or better in each course requested for transfer; credits transferred were not applied toward a previous degree; credits were obtained from an accredited institution; and credits were earned within eight years of the petition for transfer.
+Students may transfer up to 40% of the credits required of a particular master’s program if the following conditions apply: Courses are appropriate for that particular graduate program; students received a grade of B or better in each course requested for transfer; credits transferred were not applied toward a previous degree; credits were obtained from an accredited institution; and credits were earned within eight years of the petition for transfer.
 Please see our catalog for further details.